 Courses are designated by subject matter area, number, course title, and units of credit.
-Lecture and laboratory hours refer to the number of hours per week during the semester.
-Courses listed are alphabetical.
+Lecture and laboratory hours refer to the number of hours the course will meet per week during the semester.
+Course subjects are listed in alphabetical order.
 Students planning to transfer units to a four-year institution should consult the articulation agreement with the four-year college (see a College counselor), or consult the institution's catalog to determine specific requirements.
 Barstow Community College does not offer all the courses listed each semester or year.
-Some are scheduled only when there is sufficient demand and a qualified instructor available.
+Some are scheduled only when there is sufficient demand and a qualified instructor is available.
 Others may be offered in a planned sequence of alternate semesters or years.
-For current offerings, consult the class schedule that is available in the Student Services Office.
+For current offerings, consult the class schedule that is available in the Instruction Office, Student Services Office, as well as online.